globus-gladier/gladier-client-examples/tar-and-transfer/README.md

 in the [Gladier Tools](https://gladier.readthedocs.io/en/latest/gladier_tools/index.html) repository.

+The two transfer tools in this flow use _aliases_, which is a Gladier feature for re-using a tool multiple times in a flow.

 ### Requirements

 **WARNING** This example requires a FuncX Endpoint with connected Globus Storage!
 You will